OWASP/www-chapter-maui/index.md

 ---

 ## Aloha
-Aloha and welcome to the official OWASP Hawai'i Chapter!

-We are a small chapter of dedicated application developers and security professionals coming together to share knowledge and build a fun InfoSec community here in paradise.

-If you would like to join and participate in our meetups and events and get plugged into the community, we'd love to have you!
+Aloha and welcome to the official OWASP Maui Chapter!
+If you would like to join and participate in our meetups and events and get plugged into the community, we'd love to have you.
 The easiest way is to join our [OWASP Maui Meetup Group](https://www.meetup.com/owasp-maui/), where we post all of our meetups and events.
 Hope to see you soon 🤙

 ## Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.